ZelzerLab/Prepare_data_for_3D_MAPs/README.md

 ## System Requirements

 Linux, Windows and Mac OS are supported for running the code.
 These scripts were written and compiled with MATLAB version R2016b and depend on MATLAB toolbox "Statistics and Machine Learning Toolbox".
-They require at least 4GB RAM, but was tested primarily on a workstation with Windows 10 and 512 GB RAM.
+They require at least 4GB RAM (depending on number of objects in each image), but was tested primarily on a workstation with Windows 10 and 512 GB RAM.

 ## Installation